Patpetcharat/TMDB-Search/README.md

-# React Isomorphic Starter with SASS and Webpack Hot Modue Replacemnt
+# React Isomorphic Starter with SASS and Webpack Hot Modue Replacement
 A starter for building isomorphic React apps with Webpack Hot Module Replacement for developent

 ## Getting Started